Jeweller is a radio protocol developed by Ajax System. It guarantees an uninterrupted interaction between the hub and security system devices.

 - Reliability.
 Two-way radio communication features an algorithm to confirm the delivery of events and automatic frequency hopping in case of interference.
 Alarms are transmitted in less than 0.15 seconds.

 - Range.
 Jeweller provides up to 2,000 m of radio communication range between devices in an open area without interruptions.
-The range could be expanded to up to 3,800 m by integrating the ReX range extender.
+The range could be expanded to up to 3,800 m by integrating the radio signal range extender.

 - Efficiency.
 The protocol uses time-division multiplexing of communication channels with a customizable frame size from 12 seconds.
 It features a short communication period and automatic regulation of signal strength.
 Jeweller extends the battery life of detectors to up to 7 years.